syMeng6918/CharacterScience/README.md

 This repository contains code used for the Newcomers' Assignment in the Intelligent Media Processing Lab.
 The task is to train a binary classifier to detect whether a font matches a specific impression tag (e.g., "decorative", "condense").

+## Environment(Temporary)
+- Please use the Dockerfile to build the environment.

 ## Main Files

 - `train_multimgv4.py`: Main training script.
 Supports command-line arguments such as model type, loss function, target tag, and number of letters.